hashkat/hashkat/docs/tutorial02.md

 ##### To Rename:

 You may also simply rename the unwanted files and directories, which will make them invisible to **hashkat**.

+You may rename a file or directory with the **mv** command:

+`mv output my_output`

 You may rename by copying them to a new name, then removing the old name.

 To copy:

 `cp network_state.dat unwanted_network_state.dat`

-`cp -r output unwanted_output`
+`cp -r output my_output`

 then remove the old file: